MicrosoftDocs/sdk-api/sdk-api-src/content/sensorsapi/ne-sensorsapi-magnetometeraccuracy.md

-#### - Unknown

-This value is not used.

-#### - Unreliable

-The reported values have a high degree of inaccuracy.
-Apps will typically ask the user to calibrate the device whenever this value is returned.

 #### - Approximate

 The actual and reported values differ but may be accurate enough for some application.
 Apps that only need a relative value, like a virtual reality app, can continue without additional calibration.